Global Zero Managing Partner Derek Johnson is quoted in an article about Russia basing nuclear weapons in Belarus.

 In 1986, there were 70,300 nuclear weapons on the planet.
-Today, an estimated 12,705 weapons remain.
+Today, an estimated 12,500 weapons remain.

 In the dark days of the Cold War, few could have imagined the arms race would give way to decades of international cooperation that reduced global nuclear arsenals by 80%.

-Big vision and leadership, emboldened by public demand too loud to ignore, has taken us a long way already, through challenging times.
+Big vision and leadership, emboldened by public demand too loud to ignore, has taken us a long way through challenging times.
 We can keep going, and we’ve mapped the way forward.

 Global Zero’s work aims to unlock the world of possibility beyond the bomb.